 - Om – is considered to be the ”primordial sound.”

 - Tare – this syllable shows that Mother Tara liberates sentient beings from samsara.

-- TUTTARE – liberates you from the eight fears related to the external dangers.
-However, the main dangers come from attachment, ignorance, anger, pride, miserliness, jealousy, doubt and wrong views.
+- TUTTARE – liberates you from the eight fears related to external dangers.
+However, the main dangers come from attachment, ignorance, anger, pride, miserliness, jealousy, doubt, and wrong views.